sarkrui/Light-Messenger/README.md

+### To-do

+- [ ] Incorporate [AutoConnect](https://github.com/Hieromon/AutoConnect) for WLAN configuration at run time
+- [ ] Construct an OOCSI-based version for better latency in Europe
+- [ ] Build 3D printed model to replace the laser cut base

 ### Credit

 This is a give away for a left professor, Saskia Bakker from the TU Eindhoven.
 Although I redesigned completely the software layer, the physical form was heavily built upon her Ph.D. prototope, **Fireflies**.
 Besides, you could find my Wizard of Oz for the [initial demo](https://pxing.design/demo-on-saskias-farewell/) on her Goodbye party; I would like give **@mobizt** credit for developing the [Firebase Realtime Database library for ESP8266](https://github.com/mobizt/Firebase-ESP8266) as well as his time in fixing bugs.